I'm "the only reporter to continue to follow the events of this project closely," as sports business reporter John Brennan wrote 9/24/14.

 I've been a journalist for more than 30 years--as a daily reporter, and later as a freelancer for publications from The American Lawyer to Columbia Journalism Review to the Village Voice.
 I still freelance.
 From 1996 through October 2010, I worked at the trade magazine Library Journal, unrelated to this project.
 My final position was Executive Editor, News.

 I decided to leave Library Journal to work on a book about Atlantic Yards, while continuing the blog, freelancing, and working as a tour guide.
-Yes, as of 2016 the book is nearing completion.
+Yes, as of 2017 the book is nearing completion.
 But the story is complex.

 Before I began Atlantic Yards coverage, I won a Silver Gavel Award (while at the Charleston Gazette, WV) from the American Bar Association.
-I also won a year-long fellowship for journalists at Yale Law School, where I earned an MSL (Master of Studies in Law).
+I also won a year-long fellowship for journalists at Yale Law School, where I earned a Master of Studies in Law, or MSL.